Leveraging Large Language Models for Collective Decision-Making: Introduction

 Collective decision-making is ubiquitous in our daily lives, spanning from small-scale event planning within a group to public discourse on government policies that require citizens’ opinions \cite{yardi2005vern,alvarez2016hootle+}.
 During these discussions, participants express their individual preferences and viewpoints in their natural languages, aiming to arrive at a decision that balances the participants’ individual needs.
 However, extracting preferences from these conversations is not straightforward.
 Furthermore, participants’ preferences or opinions are often diverse.
 These imply that understanding the participants’ preferences and reaching a collective decision that respects their preferences can be time-consuming and require substantial management (cf. \cite{cranshaw2017calendar}).

 In particular, in work environments such as organizing meetings, collective decision-making tasks have been a productivity bottleneck \cite{koutsuv2023focus} due to their inherent diversity of preferences across members from possibly different organizations \cite{crawford2007experts,crawford2009learning,ephrati1994meet,benhassine2007agent,brzozowski2006grouptime,mok2023challenging}, and have become more complex in the hybrid work setting\cite{yang2022effects,yang2023large,yang2022future}.
 Besides traditional methods using calendars (e.g., Doodle, when2meet, MS Outlook, etc.), copilots such as \emph{Calendar.help} \cite{cranshaw2017calendar} have been proposed to aid with meeting scheduling and distributed decision-making (e.g., \cite{yardi2005vern, alvarez2016hootle+,cao2018attentive}) across individuals within or across organizations.
-However, these approaches have been tailored to specific sub-problems and cannot encompass the open-ended preferences and constraints the members may have.\footnote{See \cref{sec:related_work} for a thorough comparison with these related works.}
+However, these approaches have been tailored to specific sub-problems and cannot encompass general preferences and constraints the members may have.\footnote{See \cref{sec:related_work} for a thorough comparison with these related works.} For example, scheduling preferences like ``avoiding back-to-back meetings" or ``preferring flexibility and variety in the schedule" are nuanced and require sophisticated handling.

 The advent of Large Language Models (LLMs) \cite{openai2023gpt,touvron2023llama2,zhao2023survey,bubeck2023sparks} presents a promising solution to alleviate these challenges associated with collective decision-making.
 LLMs have proven their efficacy in a variety of tasks that include discerning intent from a given context and generating corresponding responses in natural languages (see, e.g., \cite{openai2023gpt,touvron2023llama2,ziegler2019fine,bai2022training} and the references therein).
 They also can offer creative output across various domains (cf. \cite{franceschelli2023creativity,gero2022sparks,salvagno2023can,chopra2023conducting,copilot,lee2022evaluating,peng2023impact,nguyen2022empirical,saharia2022photorealistic,ramesh2022hierarchical}), and aid in deliberative processes \cite{small2023opportunities,argyle2023ai}.
 Considering this capacity, LLMs can potentially extract individual preferences from people’s expressions in a group discussion.
 Furthermore, they may even be capable of effectively aggregating the preferences, proposing a mutually agreed decision \cite{fish2023generative}.